How do I move my EC2 instance to another subnet, Availability Zone, or VPC?

 - Choose Create Image.

-- Choose View pending image ID.
+- Under Create Image request received, choose View pending image [ID].
 Wait for the Status to change from pending to available.

 Launch a new instance